BlenderAddonsArchive/pbr-materials/README.md

 # PBR Materials
-PBR Materials addon for Blender
+PBR Materials is an addon with physically based materials.

-You are free to use this addon for anything you want
+You are free to use this addon for anything you want.